HeyItzGeo/ExplodeAny_ControlCenter/README.md

 ### 3. **Adding Values to Blocks and Entities**
    - **For Blocks**:
-     To add block values, select the block group name in the middle box and enter block types like `GLASS`, `GRASS_BLOCK`, etc.
+     To add block values, select the block group name in the middle box and enter block types like `GRASS_BLOCK`, `GLASS`, etc.
    - **For Entities**:
      To add entity values, select the entity group name in the middle box.
 You can either enter a custom value or pick from the dropdown list of common entities such as `PRIMED_TNT`, `WITHER`, and more.
+  - **Comma-separated values are also accepted**:

 ### 4. **Modifying Property Values**
    - **For Entity Properties**: